SpiritGameStudios/Snapper/README.md

 * Can you port/backport to `X` version? <br/>
   Probably not.
 Multi-version projects are hard :<

+## ➕ Details

 Special thanks to our original beta testers:
 - [Blurryface](https://blurry.gay)
 - [ThinkSeal](https://github.com/thinkseal)

+Snapper's image uploading is powered by the wonderful (and [open-source](https://github.com/axolotlclient)) [AxolotlClient](https://modrinth.com/mod/axolotlclient) and governed by their [terms of use](https://axolotlclient.com/terms).
+Agreement is opt-in and you may revoke it at any time.